-"C" or better in EDXX courses taken or BEd AD-Sec
+"C" or better in EDPR 285 or BEd AD-Sec

 A course designed to include a curriculum review, lesson planning and the writing of objectives, planning instruction, human relations and ethics, questioning techniques, instructional modes, classroom techniques, educational media, and the teacher as a professional.
 In-class activities and micro-teaching are a part of this course.